WGBH-MLA/AAPB2/app/views/exhibits/black-power/black-journal.md

 - <a class="type">video</a>
   <a class="media-url">https://s3.amazonaws.com/americanarchive.org/exhibits/black_power/2296150_ElijahMuhammad.mp4</a>
-  <a class="record-link" href="http://americanarchive.org/catalog/cpb-aacip_512-rb6vx0718m">View the full program record</a>
+  <a class="credit-link" href="http://americanarchive.org/catalog/cpb-aacip_512-rb6vx0718m">View the full program record</a>
   <a class="caption-text">Clip from *Black Journal* episode seven.
 Courtesy WNET.</a>

 - <a class="type">video</a>
   <a class="media-url">https://s3.amazonaws.com/americanarchive.org/exhibits/black_power/1833096_ElijahMuhammad_2.mp4</a>
-  <a class="record-link" href="http://americanarchive.org/catalog/cpb-aacip_62-x05x63bn23">View the full program record</a>
+  <a class="credit-link" href="http://americanarchive.org/catalog/cpb-aacip_62-x05x63bn23">View the full program record</a>
   <a class="caption-text">Clip from *Black Journal* episode twenty-three featuring Nation of Islam leader Elijah Muhammad.
 Courtesy WNET.</a>

 - <a class="type">video</a>
   <a class="media-url">https://s3.amazonaws.com/americanarchive.org/exhibits/black_power/1833096_NOI.mp4</a>
-  <a class="record-link" href="http://americanarchive.org/catalog/cpb-aacip_62-x05x63bn23">View the full program record</a>
+  <a class="credit-link" href="http://americanarchive.org/catalog/cpb-aacip_62-x05x63bn23">View the full program record</a>
   <a class="caption-text">Clip from *Black Journal* episode twenty-three featuring a segment on the Nation of Islam.
 Courtesy WNET.</a>

 - <a class="type">video</a>
   <a class="media-url">https://s3.amazonaws.com/americanarchive.org/exhibits/black_power/2083923.mp4</a>
-  <a class="record-link" href="http://americanarchive.org/catalog/cpb-aacip_512-b56d21sd0c">View the full program record</a>
+  <a class="credit-link" href="http://americanarchive.org/catalog/cpb-aacip_512-b56d21sd0c">View the full program record</a>
   <a class="caption-text">Clip from *Black Journal* episode twenty-five.
 Tony Brown addresses the audience about *Black Journal*'s change of format.
 Courtesy WNET.</a>

 - <a class="type">image</a>